 STEP4 | CREATE A WELCOME EMAIL SEQUENCE

 Now that your forms are visible where people can subscribe to your list, you need to create some automated emails.
 Here is an example of a welcome sequence:

 - The first email needs to be their free incentive (Sent immediately)

 - The second email needs to be a welcome letter introducing your self and what they can expect from you (Sent immediately)

-- The third email could be some popular posts from your site or recommended resources (Day 2)
+- The third email could be a popular post from your site or some recommended resources (Day 2)

 - The fourth email could be another freebie (Day 3)